 You and your sleeping partner have different preferences.

 This can be a great option for couples who want a bed-in-a-box option but don’t want to compromise.
 You can personalize the mattress to meet both of your needs by customizing each side or you can combine your results for a blended mattress.
+It is actually one of the best mattresses for couples.

 *Keep in mind that Helix does not use memory foam in their mattresses, so both partners will need to be on board with a springier mattress feel (something more like latex foam).